USYDUniTrack/unitrack/README.md

 ## Contributing

-**Notes for the team on how to contribute/collaborate on the codebase: main/notes/README.md**

 We welcome any collaboration and contributions from the public to this open source project.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 These steps are listed below:

 1. Fork the Project